Nursing - Associate Degree

 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 Graduates will obtain a Nursing - Associate Degree.

-Per U.S. Department of Education regulation, the most recent Board of Commissioners accreditation decision, which will be one of the following: Continuing Accreditation.
-The associate degree nursing program at Wisconsin Indianhead Technical College located in Shell Lake, Wisconsin is accredited by the: Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326(404) 975-5000.
-The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree nursing program is Continuing Accreditation.
+The Nursing-Associate Degree program at Northwood Technical College is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, phone 404-975-5000.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the associate degree nursing program is continuing accreditation.

 Wisconsin State Board of Nursing